ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 #### OAuth2

 Ballerina supports OAuth2 Authentication and Authorization for services/resources.
-The `auth` field of a service/resource annotation should have a `http:OAuth2IntrospectionConfigWithScopes` record as an element.
-If the `oauth2IntrospectionConfig` field is assigned with `http:OAuth2IntrospectionConfig` implementation, the authentication will be evaluated.
-Optionally, the user can have `string|string[]` value for the `scopes` field also.
+The `auth` field of a service/resource annotation should have an `http:OAuth2IntrospectionConfigWithScopes` record as an element.
+If the `oauth2IntrospectionConfig` field is assigned with the `http:OAuth2IntrospectionConfig` implementation, the authentication will be evaluated.
+Optionally, the user can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

-The `http:OAuth2IntrospectionConfig` configurations includes:
+The `http:OAuth2IntrospectionConfig` configurations include:

 * `url` - URL of the introspection server
 * `tokenTypeHint` - A hint about the type of the token submitted for introspection